 The Problem with "Forced Fun"

-We’ve all been there: a corporate retreat that involves building a bridge out of straws.
-It’s uninspired, and most employees dread it.
+We’ve all been there: a corporate retreat that involves building a bridge out of straws or doing trust falls in a hotel conference room.
+It’s uninspired, and frankly, most employees dread it.
+According to studies highlighted in the Harvard Business Review, poorly executed team-building exercises can actually decrease morale.
 But what if "team building" felt like an escape room on a grand scale?

 Communication Under Pressure

 In a murder mystery, information is currency.
 Teams must interview suspects, analyze clues, and—most importantly—communicate with each other to solve the crime.
-It naturally breaks down silos and encourages departments to work together in a fun, low-stakes environment.
+It naturally breaks down silos and encourages departments (like Sales and Engineering) to work together in a fun, low-stakes environment.
+They have to negotiate for clues, collaborate on theories, and present their findings.

 Plan your next Offsite